 Storing your coins in paper envelopes or in cardboard boxes is a good way to damage them unless you are careful to use acid-free paper materials.
 Over time, the paper breaks down, releasing acidic chemicals into the air around your coins.
 This acid will cause spotting, discoloration, and can promote oxidation (toning) of your bright, original mint surface coins.
 Be sure to buy only acid-free paper and cardboard supplies to store your coin collection.

 Finally, if you choose acid-free paper products to store your coins and, make sure you store them in a relatively low humidity environment.
 Paper is made from organic material and will decompose over time especially in a high humidity environment.
 Mold and mildew can form on the paper and create acids that will eat into the surface of your coins.

 06 of 07

 Coat Your Coins in Green Slime

 Another good way to cause spotting and degraded the surface of your coins is to store your coins in PVC-based plastic flips, holders, and boxes.
 Similar to the way the acid in the paper can harm your coins, the chemical by-product of certain plastics can damage your coins over time.
-If you store coins in those handy food-grade plastic containers, or soft, pliable coin flips, your coins will eventually develop a slimy green coating on their surfaces which will damage them permanently.
-Be on the lookout for coins set issued from mints around the world that came in coin holders that contained PVC.
+If you store coins in handy food-grade plastic containers, or soft, pliable coin flips, your coins will eventually develop a slimy green coating on their surfaces which will damage them permanently.
+Be on the lookout for coins and sets issued from mints around the world that came in coin holders that contained PVC.
 These coins should be promptly removed from these holders before they get damaged.

 07 of 07

-Expose Them to the Elements
+Expose Them to Harmful Elements